kalkayan/engineeringwith.kalkayan.io/content/posts/tooling-with-dotfiles/index.md

 ### Share on Multiple devices

-Share the same configs of multiple devices with minimal changes using `branch`, create a branch for your new machine, example:-
+Share the same configs of multiple devices with minimal changes using **git branches**.
+Create a branch for your new machine, example:-

 ```bash
 # Create configurations specific to your aws machines